aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

 key
   Often you will also want a key to uniquely identify a job.
 For example, a UUID.
-This key is useful for tracking job statuses, and for avoiding name collisions when you are creating and moving multiple job directories.
+This key is useful for tracking job statuses, and for avoiding name collisions when you create and move multiple jobs.

 =============